FRITZ!Box 6810 LTE Service - Knowledge Base

 - A firewall on a computer in the FRITZ!Box home network reports regular attacks ("Syn Flood", "Denial of Service (DoS)") on TCP port 80 and/or 14013.

-- Every five seconds a firewall or an application for analyzing network connections (for example Wireshark) reports packets of type 0x88e1 (EtherType).
+- Every five seconds, a firewall or an application for analyzing network connections such as Wireshark reports packets of type 0x88e1 (EtherType).

 1 Connections do not pose a security threat

 The incoming connections do not originate from the Internet.
 Instead, they originate from the FRITZ!Box and do not pose a security threat.

 The FRITZ!Box uses TCP port 80 to check regularly whether computers or other devices connected to the FRITZ!Box offer web services accessible over HTTP, such as a user interface.
 The web services of these devices can be accessed directly under "Home Network > Network" in the FRITZ!Box user interface.

 When parental controls are enabled, the FRITZ!Box uses TCP port 14013 to check regularly which Windows user is logged on at the computer.
 These connections are necessary so that the FRITZ!Box's parental controls function can restrict Internet access for specific Windows users.

 The FRITZ!Box uses packets of EtherType 0x88e1 to check regularly whether any FRITZ!Powerline adapters are present in the network.
 Any adapters it finds are displayed in the FRITZ!Box user interface under "Home Network > Network".

 Note:If you do not want to receive these messages, configure the device's firewall so that it allows incoming connections to TCP port 80 and 14013 or packets of type 0x88e1.
 Refer to the manufacturer of the firewall for information on how to set it up, for example consult the manual.